 In this article we are going to highlight several ways this can be done, with a focus on the differences between formal and informal ways of offering advice.
 If the person asking you for advice is your boss or someone you don’t know very well, you probably don’t want to use informal language.
 Conversely, if the person is a close friend, feel free to tell them how you see things and don’t worry about formality.
 Let’s have a closer look at three ways we can give advice.

-2013 is almost here!
+2015 is here!
 It’s time for a new year and a new beginning.
-To start 2013 on the right foot, why not make a New Year’s resolution?
+To start the year off on the right foot, why not make a New Year’s resolution?

 A New Year’s Resolution is a commitment a person makes to achieve some of their personal and professional goals.
-New Year’s resolutions are made in anticipation of the New Year, which indicates new beginnings.
-Once a resolution is made the idea is to keep the promise for the whole year.
+New Year’s resolutions are made for the New Year, which indicates new beginnings.
+The idea is to keep the promise for the whole year.
 This tradition is widely celebrated throughout the world.
-Here are some of the most popular New Year’s resolutions, according to Wikipedia:

 Two years ago I taught Advanced Business English and had the pleasure of teaching a very hard-working student from the Czech Republic.
 This student was remarkable in many ways, but stood out in one way in particular; she was deaf.

 On her first day, Eva came to me to explain her situation, expressing concern that her hearing impairment may affect her ability to participate fully in class.
 I asked her a few questions to assess her listening skills, which were actually quite strong.
 When I mentioned this, she told me she relied heavily on her ability to read lips.
 When I asked how comfortable she felt in telephone conversations, either in English or Czech, she replied that phone conversations were challenging, but not impossible as long as her hearing aid was working.